KevinTapol/Portfolio-React-Tailwind/README.md

 ***Delete the boiler plate App.jsx***
 ***Delete the App.css file including the imports into other files***

+***The following describes what each additional dependency install does***

+***Type the following to allow the use of react icons***
+npm install react-icons --save

-***Type the following to install react animations***
+***Type the following to install react animations with the typing animation shown on main screen***
-npm install react-type-animation --save
+npm install react-type-animation

 ***Type the following to install the useInView() react hook for  Intersection Observer***
-npm install react-intersection-observer --save
+npm install react-intersection-observer

 ***Side Note: adding brackets in tailwind allows us to create custom points***
 Code Commerce uses a custom color blue of **text-[#001b5e]** -->